Telegram Mini Apps with Stars Payments — Expert Skill

 // src/lib/api.ts

-// Use retrieveLaunchParams() for non-React contexts — it reads cached launch
+// Use retrieveRawInitData() for non-React contexts — it returns the cached raw

 export async function apiCall(path: string, options: RequestInit = {}) {